 INTRODUCTION

 On Mt.
 Desert Island at Acadia National Park in Maine USA, pitch pine (Pinus rigida), the most northerly member of the southern yellow pines (Plain et al. 1987), dwell at the edge of their northeastern range (Fig. 1) in heathland-pine barren communities.
 Over millennia, their persistence (ability to remain in a particular setting) is defined by frequent fire disturbance that regulates competition, removes post-fire pyrogenic carbon (C) from the soil and drives the radiation of fire adaptations.
 Among the most significant fire adaptations are serotinous cones (which typically open only when fire engulfs the tree), thickened bark to withstand scorching, and epicormic sprouting along branches and trunk (Little 1953).
-These features were present on Mt.
-Desert in 1947 (Fig. 1) when an intense October fire started in a dump just west of Bar Harbor, on the east side of the island.
+On Mt.
+Desert in 1947 an intense October fire started in a dump just west of Bar Harbor, on the east side of the island (Fig. 1).
 Ferocious winds whipped the fire into a frenzy and, notwithstanding efforts to subdue it, persevered for nearly two weeks.
 Since that time, fire suppression has been used to avoid a repetition of the tragic consequences from that fire.
 Interestingly, in ensuing decades, tree pyrogenic adaptations have diminished, perhaps as the result of phenotypic plasticity, shifting away from cone serotiny (Conkey et al. 1995; Jordan et al. 2003).
 As there is less pressure to produce seeds that survive in the midst of a fire (Givnish 1981), there may also be less need for thick bark or epicormic sprouting (Renninger et al. 2013).
 Past studies have speculated that tree defenses are shifting from fire resiliency to traits that may help deal with other abiotic conditions such as warmer temperatures and increasing summer drought (Day et al. 2005; Buma et al. 2013).

 Recent history of pitch pine population success in fire-suppressed locations such as Mt.
 Desert Island defies a theory that fire (natural or proscribed) is likely a requirement every six to twenty-five years for pine barren well-being (Jordan et al. 2003).
 While fire responses have been studied previously (Foereid et al. 2015; Carlo et al. 2016; Neill et al. 2007), there is a critical need to understand other factors that might be influencing pitch pine persistence in the absence of fire at Mt.
 Desert Island.